guipantiga/CRMAnalysis/README.md

-# rfmInitialAnalysis
+# CRM Analysis
-Playing around and testing out RFM
+Playing around and testing out some features and models related to CRM